OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-cloud-service/index.md

 ```

-If a variable namedÂ `HelloMessage`Â is defined in your Octopus project variables, Octopus will automatically update it in the configuration file.
-You can also name the variableÂ `Humpty.Worker/HelloMessage`Â to scope the setting to a specific web/worker role.
+If a variable named `HelloMessage` is defined in your Octopus project variables, Octopus will automatically update it in the configuration file.
+You can also name the variable `Humpty.Worker/HelloMessage` to scope the setting to a specific web/worker role.

 ### Customizing the deployment process

-The deployment is performed using a PowerShell script calledÂ `DeployToAzure.ps1`.
+The deployment is performed using a PowerShell script called `DeployToAzure.ps1`.
 If a file with this name exists within your NuGet package, Octopus will invoke it.
 Otherwise, Octopus will use a bundled version of the script as a default.
-You canÂ **[view the bundled script here](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari.Azure/Scripts/DeployAzureCloudService.ps1)**, and use it as a basis for creating your own custom deployment script.
+You can **[view the bundled script here](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari.Azure/Scripts/DeployAzureCloudService.ps1)**, and use it as a basis for creating your own custom deployment script.

 ## Deploying to multiple geographic regions

 When your application is deployed to more than one geographic region, you are likely to need per-region configuration settings.
 You can achieve this result in many different ways, but the two most popular methods we have seen are:

-1. [Cloud Regions](/docs/home/deployment-targets/cloud-regions.md): introduced in Octopus 3.4 to enableÂ [rolling deployments](/docs/home/patterns/rolling-deployments.md) across multiple geographic regions
+1. [Cloud Regions](/docs/home/deployment-targets/cloud-regions.md): introduced in Octopus 3.4 to enable [rolling deployments](/docs/home/patterns/rolling-deployments.md) across multiple geographic regions
-2. Environment-per-region: by creating an environment per region you can leverageÂ [lifecycles](/docs/home/key-concepts/lifecycles.md) to create a strict release promotion process
+2. Environment-per-region: by creating an environment per region you can leverage [lifecycles](/docs/home/key-concepts/lifecycles.md) to create a strict release promotion process